mathiasvr/audio-oscilloscope/README.md

 ### `scope = new Oscilloscope(source [, { fftSize: 2048 }])`
 Supply an [AudioNode](https://developer.mozilla.org/en-US/docs/Web/API/AudioNode) as `source`.

 Optionally set the `fftSize` property of the internal [AnalyzerNode](https://developer.mozilla.org/en-US/docs/Web/API/AnalyserNode/fftSize).
+This can be used to adjust the smoothness or resolution of the animated oscilloscope.

 For more control supply an AnalyzerNode as `source`.

 #### `scope.draw(context [, x, y, width, height])`
 Draw oscilloscope to a canvas `context`, and optionally set position and dimensions.